kestra-io/docs/content/docs/developer-guide/outputs/index.md

 In the example above, the first task produces an output based on the task property `format`.
 This output attribute is then used in the second task `format` property.

-The `use-output` task uses the templating system <code v-pre>{{ outputs['produce-output'].value }}</code> to reference the previous task output attribute.
+The `use-output` task uses the templating system `{{ outputs['produce-output'].value }}` to reference the previous task output attribute.
 If you're not familiar with the syntax used here, please read [variables basic usage](/docs/developer-guide/variables/basic-usage.md).

 ::alert{type="info"} note
 The `.value` in the template uses another task's output attribute using a variable name corresponding to the produced output attributes.
 In this case, the **Return** task produces the `value` output attribute that is accessible using the `value` variable.
 Every task produces different output attributes.
 Look at each task ouputs documentation or use the **Outputs** tab of the **Executions** page.